Vijay Sethupathi Wins Best Actor Award At Indian Film Festival Of Melbourne

 Super Deluxe, directed by Thiagarajan Kumararaja, hit theatres in March 2019.
 It is one of the most-appreciated Tamil movies of this year so far, and in the film, Vijay Sethupathi portrayed a character named Shilpa, who's a transwoman.
 His amazing makeover and performance were among the major highlights of this critically acclaimed film.
 Meanwhile, wishes have been pouring in for the actor from various quarters.

 The big event held in Melbourne was attended by other top stars of the industry as well.
-Shah Rukh Khan, Tabu, Karan Johar, etc., had graced the event.
+Shahrukh Khan, Tabu, Karan Johar, etc., had graced the event.
 Gayathrie Shankar, who essayed a small but important role in Super Deluxe was also present at the event.
 Earlier, a picture featuring all the big stars had surfaced on online circuits.

 Meanwhile, popular actress Tabu was adjudged Best Actress, for her performance in Andhudhun, which released in 2018.
 Bollywood movie Gully Boy, directed by Zoya Akhtar, was adjudged the Best Film.